The Entrepreneurship Hatchery ☰

 Depending on demand, your print could take up to 7 days to complete

-Your finished product will be available for pick up at the Hatchery office located in the Myhal building.
+Your finished product will be available for pick up at the Myhal Fabrication Facility (4th floor of the Myhal Centre).

 FREQUENTLY ASKED QUESTIONS